deeepamin/gitlab-ci-aid/README.md

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Limitations / Future Improvements
-* Only works with default GitLab CI file name (.gitlab-ci.yml/yaml), GitLab supports name change but no API for getting the name
 * Only works with local files currently, no components, remote files or templates

 ## Known Issues